Best Ocean-View Restaurants in LA

 Credit: JP Cordero for California Surf Club

-On the Redondo Waterfront, California Surf ClubĀ is a 21,000-square-foot coastal escape from the founders of BeachLife Festival.
+On the Redondo Waterfront, California Surf Club is a 21,000-square-foot coastal escape from the founders of BeachLife Festival.
 Two buildings, the public North Grill and members-only South Club, are linked by a sunset deck and garden with sweeping harbor views.
 Inside and out, the space mixes fireside lounges, private dining and a music courtyard with water sports rentals.
-The North Grill serves SoCal favorites like the Beach Club Caesar, Baja fish tacos, and Storyteller Rum Butterscotch Budino, plus frozen margaritas and mai tais at happy hour.
-It’s part restaurant, part hangout, and all about that easygoing beach lifestyle.
+The North Grill serves SoCal favorites like the Beach Club Caesar, Baja fish tacos and Storyteller Rum Butterscotch Budino, plus lemon drops and mai tais at happy hour.
+It’s part restaurant, part hangout and all about that easygoing beach lifestyle.

 Location: Redondo Beach

 Just steps from the Pacific, Din Tai Fung’s Santa Monica location blends coastal cool with the legendary Taiwanese flavors that made it a global icon.
 Founded in 1958 in Taipei, the family-owned restaurant has earned international acclaim for its handcrafted Xiao Long Bao (soup dumplings) and warm hospitality.
-The menu highlights delicate chicken dumplings, crisp cucumber salad and the must-try shaved snow with fresh mango, available for dine-in only.
+The menu highlights delicate chicken dumplings, crisp cucumber salad and the must-try Peach Lychee martini.

 Location: Santa Monica